SJ23 Tech Tip A10, (Updated 2023-04-19) Bob Schimmel, Robert Trower, Randy Cook, & Robert Hasegawa.

 By the way, this job is best done with the weight off the support pad.
 It goes without saying that the thread should be lubricated.
 Robert H.

 In this photo I'm slipping the jib downhaul ring over the forestay after we stepped the mast.
 I tend to forget this job at the ramp.
+This is a long time before I added roller furling to Panache.

-BOW SUPPORT ROLLER - The 8" wide roller shown under the bow works in conjunction with positioning the trailer eye under the roller.
+BOW SUPPORT ROLLER - The 8" wide roller shown under the bow below works in conjunction with positioning the trailer eye under the roller.
 It is an important addition I added a few years later.
 It guarantees perfect fore aft positioning of the hull for every haul out regardless of the slope of the ramp.
 See Tech Tip A01 for a description.
-It was installed about 6' back from the boat trailer eye.
+It was installed ~6' back from the boat trailer eye.

 DRAW BAR - EZ Loader designed this trailer with a single draw bar.
 The overlapping joint that connected the draw bar to the side rails was too weak due to being only 20" long.
 Probably adequate for the power boat this trailer was designed for but woefully inadequate for the 2700 lbs. of sailboat it now carries.
 This joint flexed too much for my liking so I replaced the original 60" long draw bar with a 124" bar, creating an overlapping joint of 64".
 The inboard end of the draw bar is U-bolted to a new cross member of angle iron that is also U-bolted to each side rail.
 As a result the joint no longer flexes.